I have to confess. Traveling is kinda boring.

 Priority Pass Membership

 The last of the necessary travel items is my Priority Pass membership.
-Priority Pass gives you access to thousands of airport lounges around the world and it has helped me immensely to survive long layovers.
+Priority Pass gives you access to about one thousand airport lounges around the world and it has helped me immensely to survive long layovers.
 In the lounges I can shower, enjoy the complimentary food and drinks or just rest in a quiet environment.
 Far away from the craziness at the gate.

 If you travel a lot the savings for the airport food will pay for the membership alone!